Obscureagain/pandas-demo/README.md

 * f4

 ## Data Source
 Data for this analysis was obtained from the [2022 Stack Overflow Developer Survey](https://survey.stackoverflow.co/2022/).
+Main data is pulled from survey_results_public.csv which was too large to push to this repo.

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
+To clone and run this, you'll need [Git](https://git-scm.com) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository